 40 Most Common Regrets People Have in Their 40s

-Looking back on your life, there’s around a 99% chance you’ll have at least some regrets about decisions you’ve made, paths not taken, or how you behaved when you were too young and foolish to know better.
+Looking back on your life, there’s around a 99 percent chance you’ll have at least some regrets about decisions you’ve made, paths not taken, or how you behaved when you were too young and foolish to know better.
 You’re not alone.
-Here are some of the most common regrets people in their 40s feel, with insight from experts in finance, wellness, psychology and more—along with a few tips on how to overcome.
-And for more great advice on aging, don’t miss the 40 Things No One Over 40 Should Ever Do.
+Here are some of the most common regrets people in their 40s feel, with insight from experts in finance, wellness, psychology, and more—along with a few tips on how to overcome any residual feelings of regret.

 Lipson adds that these are “totally normal” thoughts that she hears from even the most successful people with whom she works.

 “It is important to forgive yourself for the choices you made and if you are unhappy with an aspect of your life,” says Lipson.
 “Realizing that time is not endless is something we all have to face at different points of our life for various reasons.
 If you are in a position to examine yourself and in good health, then see what your wasted time taught you and how you can maximize its lesson in your life now for the positive.”

 “Often too much partying and neglecting our temple catches up with us in our 40s,” says Leanne and Ric Jacobs, also known as The Om Couple, self-improvement experts specializing in “the art of creating abundances.”
 “Chronic illness, prescription medication and sleep disorders tend to rise in adults over 40 due to lifestyle choices made in prior years and decades.”